emara-geek/classical-encryption-algorithms/README.md

-# classical-encryption-algorithms
-Implementation of classical encryption algorithms in Java
+Implementation of classical encryption algorithms in Java:

+1- Ceaser
+2- Monoalphabetic
+3- Playfair